JimmyKenMerchant/RaspberryPi/sound_box/README.md

 **About PWM0/1 Output**

 * From PWM1, the sound that is phase-shifted from PWM0 outputs.
-This aims for balanced monoral.
+This aims for balanced monaural.

 * By disabling the video signal, the sound signal from the 3.5mm jack may be possible for stable use.
 Otherwise, the analogue video signal outputs from the 3.5mm jack (on Zero, TV pin) when any HDMI cable is not plugged in.
 This seems to make possible noise.

-* The line level of 3.5mm jack is not tested.
-It seems to be so high.
-Absolutely, don't use your earphones for safety of your ears.
+* The voltage of the signal from 3.5mm jack seems to be aimed usage as RCA because the 3.5mm jack can output video signal too.
+If you connect your RasPi with other devices as microphone level, the voltage of the signal may be higher than expected as microphone.
+Besides, as line level, the voltage of the signal may be lower than expected.

 * The sample rate is 3.2Khz, so A4 Becomes 444.4Hz with no jitter.